kionsoftware/terraform-provider-kion/docs/resources/gcp_account.md

 - `account_alias` (String) Account alias is an optional short unique name that helps identify the account within Kion.
 - `account_type_id` (Number) An ID representing the account type within Kion.
+- `create_mode` (String) One of "create" or "import".
+If "create", Kion will attempt to create a new Google Cloud Project.
+If "import", Kion will import the existing Google Cloud Project as specified by google_cloud_project_id.
+This field is only used during resource creation and is not stored by Kion.
 - `google_cloud_parent_name` (String) The GCP resource identifier of the parent of this GCP Project.
 - `google_cloud_project_id` (String) The Google Cloud project ID.
 - `labels` (Map of String) A map of labels to assign to the account.
 The labels must already exist in Kion.